vmware/build-tools-for-vmware-aria/mkdocs/getting-started/getting-started.md

 ## Platform foundation
 ### Prerequisites
-- Build Tools for VMware Aria Platform and a dedicated [Workstation guide](docs/archive/doc/markdown/setup-workstation.md) (Java 17, Maven 3.9+, Node.js 22.x and the companion system setup described in `setup-platform.md`).
+- Build Tools for VMware Aria Platform and the legacy Workstation guide (`docs/archive/doc/markdown/setup-workstation.md`) (Java 17, Maven 3.9+, Node.js 22.x and the companion system setup described in `setup-platform.md`).
 - Live vRealize Automation and vRealize Orchestrator tenants with administrator users, reachable on their standard ports (443, 8281/8283).
 The Workstation must resolve both hosts and have network access to them.
 - PowerShell 7+ when working with the polyglot or PowerShell-based archetypes.